 How can we fill it with content?
 We can assign any module to the Control Board.
 For example our model compound.
-With right-click it, choose “Add To Control Board” then “MAIN”.
+With right-click, choose “Add To Control Board” then “MAIN”.
 If we now switch to MAIN, we can see the Midnight Show module on the board along with all its properties.
-In other words we can make an arbitrary selection of our modules that will appear on the Control Board with undisturbed by other less important ones and the web of their connections.
+In other words, we can make an arbitrary selection of our modules that will appear on the Control Board undisturbed by other less important ones and the web of their connections.

 By adding full modules to the Control Board is still not satisfying enough since we usually only want to adjust some of their properties during the show.
 So let’s remove the Midnight Show module from the Board.
 Right-click it and choose “Add Control Board”.
 We can see that “MAIN” is checked in the menu indicating that the module is added to it.
 By clicking it again the checking is removed and also is the module from the Control Board.

 But it’s still not comfortable enough.
 We want big buttons like these on the camera control board.
-The way to do this is to give special name to the property.
-First of all we start the name with a #, it indicates that we want buttons.
-After that we enumerate button names separated with a comma.
+The way to do this is to give a special name to the property.
+First of all, we start the name with a #, it indicates that we want buttons.
+After that, we enumerate button names separated with a comma.
 For now let it be A,B,C,D. Now we see that the A, B, C, D buttons appear on the box.
-Furthermore these buttons give the 0, 1, 2, 3 values to the property when they are selected.
-A is 0, B is 1, C is 2 and so on.
+Furthermore, these buttons give the 0, 1, 2, 3 values to the property when they are selected.
+A is 0, B is 1, C is 2, and so on.

 But the Switch Color module is currently controlled by the 1, 2, 3 values, we don’t need the A button here.
 We should skip value 0 somehow.
 This can be done by removing A from the pin name, but leave the comma, thus creating an empty element in the list.
 We can see that only the B, C, D buttons remained with the 1, 2, 3 values.
 Let’s add proper names to the buttons.
 We can make them Full, Orange and Dark.
 Now we have an easily identifiable button row.